 A second DWI offense (DWI-Repeat Offender) is a Class A Misdemeanor.
 The maximum fine is $6,000.00, and the maximum jail sentence is 12 months.
-A conviction for this offense is lifelong, requires a 3-day jail sentence, even if probation is granted, and results in a drivers license suspension.
+A conviction for this offense is permanent, requires a 3-day jail sentence (even if probation is granted), and results in a driver license suspension.
+Learn more.

-There is no limit to how old your prior conviction may be to be used for enhancement purposes.
-Out of state convictions may be used as the basis for enhancement as well.
+There is no limit to how old a prior conviction may be for enhancement purposes.
+Out of state convictions may be used as the basis for enhancement.

-DWI 3rd Offense
+DWI 3rd+ Offense

 After two DWI convictions, a third DWI offense (habitual DWI) is a Third Degree Felony.
 The maximum fine is $10,000.00, and the maximum prison sentence is 10 years in a Texas Department of Criminal Justice (TDCJ) penitentiary.
-A conviction for this offense is lifelong, requires a 10 day jail sentence, even if probation is granted, and results in a drivers license suspension, as well as a myriad of other serious, collateral consequences that come with being a convicted felon.
+A conviction for this offense is permanent, requires a 10-day jail sentence, even if probation is granted, and results in a driver license suspension, as well as other serious, collateral consequences associated with being a convicted felon.
+Learn more.

 Before entering a plea or beginning a trial, all defendants facing a DWI have an opportunity to apply for probation.
-If granted probation, a person may serve their punishment on Community Supervision, instead of being confined to jail.
+If granted probation, a person may serve their punishment through Community Supervision, instead of being confined to jail or prison.
+Learn more.

-The maximum period of probation for a misdemeanor DWI offender is 24 months.
-The maximum period for felony DWI offenders is 10 years.
+The maximum period of probation for a misdemeanor DWI is 24 months.
+The maximum period for a felony DWI is 10 years.

-No. Though there are many offenses that qualify for early termination of probation in Texas, DWI is not one of them.
-All persons granted probation for DWI must serve the full period on Community Supervision.
+- Can you get off probation early in Texas for DWI?
+No. There are many offenses that qualify for early termination of probation in Texas.
+DWI is not one of them.
+All persons granted probation for DWI must serve the full period.
+Learn more.

-No. All persons on Community Supervision in Texas are susceptible to drug testing, and this includes alcohol.
+- Can you drink on DWI probation in Texas?
+No. All persons on Community Supervision in Texas are susceptible to drug testing, and this includes testing for alcohol.
 Additionally, almost all individuals on probation for DWI will be required to use a deep lung device, which monitors for alcohol.

-If you fail to comply with the terms and conditions of probation, the State will issue a Motion to Revoke Probation (MTR).
-An MTR results in a warrant for your arrest, and requires you to appear before a judge.
+- What happens with a DWI probation violation in Texas?
+The State may file a Motion to Revoke Probation for failure to comply with any terms or conditions of probation.
+An MTR results in an arrest warrant, and requires an individual to be re-arrested and appear before a judge for sentencing.
 MTRs should be taken very seriously as they involve the potential for heightened conditions, extended periods of supervision, and confinement.
+Learn more.

 San Antonio DUI Lawyer

 Driving Under the Influence (DUI) of alcohol by a minor is a very serious offense.
 All Texas drivers under the age of 21 are subject to a Zero Tolerance policy when it comes to alcohol.
 A minor in violation of this policy can be cited or arrested.
+Learn more.

 DUI and DWI are often used interchangeably in Texas, but they are actually very different.
-In Texas, a person of any age can be convicted of DWI for operating a motor vehicle, while DUI is only applicable to minor drivers under the age of 21.
+In Texas, a person of any age can be convicted of DWI, while DUI is only applicable to minor drivers under the age of 21.

+- What is a DUI in Texas?
 DUI is a Class C Misdemeanor.
-A minor commits the offense of DUI, if they are found to be operating a motor vehicle in a public place while having any detectable amount of alcohol in their system.
+A minor commits the offense of DUI if they are found to be operating a motor vehicle in a public place while having any detectable amount of alcohol in their system.

+- What are the consequences of a DUI in Texas?
 A DUI conviction is a Class C Misdemeanor.
 The maximum fine is $500.00, and the maximum period of probation is 6 months.
-A conviction for this offense is permanent, results in a 60-day Driver License suspension, court-ordered community service, State-approved Alcohol / Drug Awareness course(s), and State-approved Driving Safety course(s).
+A conviction for this offense is permanent, results in a 60-day driver license suspension, court-ordered community service, alcohol and drug awareness course(s), and a State approved Driving Safety course.

 Deferred Adjudication in Texas

-In order to be granted deferred adjudication by the court, a defendant enters a plea of “guilty” or “no contest” and waives all constitutional rights to trial in exchange for a pathway to a dismissal.
-This typically involves being on community supervision for an agreed period of time, completing and abiding by an agreed set of terms and conditions.
+In order to be granted deferred adjudication, a defendant must enter a plea of “guilty” or “no contest” and waive many constitutional rights in exchange for a pathway to dismissal.
+This typically involves being on community supervision for an agreed period of time, and completing and abiding by an agreed set of terms and conditions.